$t$-Structures with Grothendieck hearts via functor categories: Pure-injective objects and exact direct limits

 Note that, in the situation of Definition~\ref{def.pure-injective}, even when in addition $\mcA$ is abelian with coproducts, an injective object of $\mcA$ need not be pure-injective.
 The reason for this is that the canonical morphism $Y^{(I)}\la Y^I$ need not be a monomorphism, e.g.\ when $\mcA=\Ab^\op$ and $Y=\mathbb{Z}$.
 In fact the following extension of the dual of \cite[Theorem 3.3]{PoSt} is the main result of the subsection.
 Note that AB3* abelian categories with an injective cogenerator are automatically AB3 by the adjoint functor theorem \cite[Proposition 6.4]{Faith}, and hence satisfy AB4.

-\begin{prop} Let $\mcA$ be an AB3* abelian category with an injective cogenerator $E$ (i.e.~$\mcA\simeq\widecheck{\mcQ}$ for $\mcQ=\Prod_\mcA(E)$).
+\begin{prop} Let $\mcA$ be an AB3* abelian category with an injective cogenerator $E$ (i.e.~$\mcA\simeq\widecheck{\mcQ}$ for $\mcQ=\Prod_\mcA(E)$ by the dual of Proposition~\ref{prop.reconstructing}).
 Then the following assertions are equivalent: \begin{enumerate} \item $\mcA$ is AB5. \item $\mcA$ has an injective cogenerator which is pure-injective. \item All injective objects of $\mcA$ are pure-injective. \end{enumerate} Moreover, if the equivalent conditions above hold, then $\mcA$ is a Grothendieck category if and only if some (or any) injective cogenerator of $\mcA$ is accessible pure-injective. \end{prop} \begin{proof} As mentioned, the first part is formally dual to \cite[Theorem 3.3]{PoSt}.

 Regarding the moreover part, let use denote by $\mcQ\subseteq\mcA$ the class of injective objects and suppose first that $\mcA$ is a Grothendieck category with a generator $G$.
 Consider $j\dd G\rightarrowtail E$ an embedding of $G$ into an injective object.
 Then the $j$ induces a surjective natural transformation